 The Strategic Plan, aligned with the approach outlined above, is built upon a robust direct funding strategy, with disbursements totalling R55.9 billion over the next three years, leveraging an additional R92.4 billion from external partners over the same period.
 Additionally, the IDC aims to facilitate off-balance-sheet funding investments amounting to R9.5 billion and is committed to amplifying its support for developmental activities in alignment with the 7th administration's priorities.
-The Corporation will seek to secure additional capitalisation options, including accessing National Treasury and SARB reserves for industrial projects and infrastructure development, as well as support interventions to enable tax exemption status for the IDC and other DFI's.
+The Corporation will engage the relevant authorities to expand access to capital available to stimulate the necessary investments for achieving growth targets and sustaining long-term economic development.
+Additionally, the Corporation will support interventions to seek consideration of a tax exemption status for the IDC and other DFI's.